About the Project

-Phase One of the “Expo Line” light rail line recently opened, connecting Downtown Los Angeles with Culver City and many neighborhoods in between, including West Adams, USC, and South LA.
-In 2016, as part of Phase Two of the Expo Line, four more stations will open within the City of Los Angeles when the line continues to its terminus at Colorado Boulevard and 4th Street in Santa Monica.
+Phase 1 of the Expo Line light rail line opened in 2012, connecting Downtown Los Angeles with Culver City and many neighborhoods in between, including West Adams, USC, and South LA.
+In 2016, as part of Phase 2 of the Expo Line, four more stations opened within the City of Los Angeles, taking the line to its terminus at Colorado Boulevard and 4th Street in Santa Monica.